munificent/ui-as-code/in-progress/parameter-freedom.md

 argument never "shifts" any other arguments.

-This means that if, say, the second parameter has type String, that is true across all overloads.
+This means that if, say, the second parameter has type String, that is true across all overloads that accept a second parameter.
 This lets you type check calls and subtypes by just walking the parameter list and ignoring overloads and optional parameters.

-If we allow interleaving optional parameters and required ones, we lose that
+When we allow interleaving optional parameters and required ones, we lose that
 property:

 ```dart